Travis Scott Reflects On 10 Grammy Nominations Without Any Wins-- 'It Gets Rough At Times'

 […]

-“I think about this s*** like the club, there’s like a Grammy club; Michael Jackson, Stevie Wonder–these are real greats, Kanye West, Jay Z; I’m at that motherfucker at the rope like ‘Yo, y’all see me?!'” said, Scott.
+“I think about this s*** like the club, there’s like a Grammy club; Michael Jackson, Stevie Wonder–these are real greats, Kanye West, Jay-Z; I’m at that motherf**ker at the rope like ‘Yo, y’all see me?!'” said, Scott.

 Watch the full episode of The Shop below.